- 10 courses

 - No applicant will be automatically admitted to the online program.
 All applications will be reviewed by a faculty committee to make certain those admitted have the ability to succeed in the data science master’s degree program.

 - There is no minimum GRE test score, however applicants admitted to the DS graduate program usually have high quantitative and verbal GRE scores and a math background that includes study through some discrete math.
 If you feel that your test scores are not valid indicators of your ability, you should explain your concerns in your statement of purpose.

 - GIAC MyStatus: https://utdirect.utexas.edu/apps/adm/mystatus/.
 This is the status check site for the Graduate International Admissions Center (GIAC).
 GIAC verifies application information, test scores, residency and admissions GPA calculations/equivalencies.
 If you have questions about the information your MyStatus page, please contact GIAC.

-- All other application materials are due 7 days after the application deadline.
-This includes the application fee, transcripts, applicable and optional scores, CV, personal statement, and letters of recommendation* being turned in no later than 7 days after the deadlines to allow GIAC to process your information and set up the MyStatus account.
+- All application materials must be submitted by the application deadline.
+This includes the application fee, transcripts, applicable and optional scores, CV, personal statement, and letters of recommendation.

 - Yes, you may apply for more than 1 program at UT Austin but you must fill out two separate applications and upload documents for each program.

 - For GRE and TOEFL scores, the Educational Testing Service (ETS) institution code for UT-Austin is 6882.
 It is not necessary to use a department code.
 There is no institutional code for the IELTS examination.
 For IELTS scores, have an official paper score report sent to the Graduate and International Admissions Center.